 With the new therapeutic agents new challenges arise.
-Based on their therapeutic principle the new agents often affect tumour vitality more rapidly without then inducing significant tumour shrinkage, if at all.
+Based on their therapeutic principle the new agents often affect tumor vitality more rapidly without then inducing significant tumor shrinkage, if at all.
 Therefore new diagnostic techniques beyond RECIST have to be validated in order to measure activity.
 These could be more functional measurements like perfusions or changes in tracer accumulation in PET-CT scans.

-From the patient perspective, these patients have to be convinced that a long lasting tumour stabilisation is often of higher value than a tumour shrinkage of short duration.
+From the patient perspective, these patients have to be convinced that a long lasting tumor stabilization is often of higher value than a tumor shrinkage of short duration.